Golden Scholars Bridge Program

 To qualify as a candidate for the Golden Scholars bridge program, applicants must be:

-Under-represented college students (priority given to first-generation students and City of Miami high school seniors)
+Under-represented college students (priority given to Pell Grant-eligible first-generation college students)

 Florida residents (per state residency guidelines)